Where We Work

 But we didn’t want to let that happen.
 With our partner organization in Nicaragua, the Nicaraguan Association of Positive People (ANICP + VIDA), we connected clients with their treatment.

 ANICP + VIDA employs enhanced adherence counseling and helps people living with HIV recognize the importance of their treatment, identify barriers to adherence, and learn strategies to overcome them so they can achieve and maintain viral suppression.
 When they learned that almost 150 people were thinking about abandoning their HIV treatment, ANICP + VIDA pivoted—and processed patient authorizations to obtain the medicines their clients needed and deliver it to their homes.
-They organized field team, created geographic service routes, and leveraged transportation methods to provide an immediate and effective response.
+They organized a team, created geographic service routes, and leveraged transportation methods to provide an immediate and effective response.

 The new approach worked.
 Between March and August 2020, ANICP + VIDA delivered medicines to 199 people and conducted 297 home visits in the Nicaraguan districts of Managua, León, and Chinandega.